+The Board is assisted in execution of its mandate by the AERB Secretariat.
+Chairman AERB functions as the executive head of the AERB Secretariat and is the 'Competent Authority' under various Rules promulgated under the Atomic Energy Act, 1962.
+Chairman designates Executive Director for routine supervision of regulatory and administrative functions of the Secretariat.
 AERB has its head office located in Mumbai to perform its regulatory functions.
 AERB has three regional offices, the Southern Regional Regulatory Centre (SRRC), the Eastern Regional Regulatory Centre (ERRC) and the Northern Regional Regulatory Centre (NRRC) to support its regulatory inspections.
-AERB has a Safety Research Institute (SRI) at Kalpakkam, which carries out research in various safety-related topics and organises seminars, workshops and discussion meetings periodically.
+AERB has a Safety Research Institute (SRI) at Kalpakkam, which carries out research on various safety-related topics and organises seminars, workshops and discussion meetings periodically.